can lack of sleep cause hair loss

 Blood Circulation: Proper blood circulation is crucial for delivering nutrients and oxygen to hair follicles.
 Sleep deprivation can affect circulation, potentially leading to poor hair health and even hair loss.

-Stress Reduction: Lack of sleep can increase stress levels, which can contribute to conditions like telogen effluvium, where hair prematurely enters the resting phase and falls out.
+Stress Reduction: Poor sleep can increase stress levels, which can contribute to conditions like telogen effluvium, where hair prematurely enters the resting phase and falls out.
 Managing stress through adequate sleep can help maintain healthy hair growth.

 Find out more about stress-induced hair loss.